grandHackers/project_gh_env/README.md

 1) Pull images, grandhackers/ubuntu-base:latest, grandhackers/blog:latest, grandhackers/mongo:latest from docker hub
 (To build each one, just run `docker build <repo/tag:version> <path-to-directory-of-the-Dockerfile>`.
 for building the 'blog' image, just run the script `node build-app-image.js`)

 2) Run `npm install`
+3) Specify the ip address of this host under 'app-config.js'.
-3a) To start all, run `npm start`.
-Also supports stop, restart, and remove.
+4a) To start all, run `npm start`.
+Also supports stop, restart, and remove (to run remove, do `npm run remove`)
-3b) Otherwise to start either the app or the db, run `npm run start:app` or `npm run start:db`.
+4b) Otherwise to start either the app or the db, run `npm run start:app` or `npm run start:db`.
 Likewise, this also supports other operations.

 The configuration file for the app and db container is located in config folder.